How to make money with these 6 Types of Retail Products

-Store owners usually rely on buying closeouts from their vendors to satisfy this need and this is alright.
-But a great source of profit generators are those retail products which also serve as transaction builders.
+Another great source of profit generators are those retail products which also serve as transaction builders.

-When you have a good mix of these two types of products in your merchandise and marketing mix as we say in my country “yuh gone clear!”
+When you have a good mix of these two types of products in your merchandise and marketing mix, as we say in my country “yuh gone clear!”

 Your next “retail products” steps…

-Now you know that you don’t have to throw mud at the wall and see what sticks, when it comes to developing a strategy for selecting which retail products to sell.
+First, you don’t have to throw mud at the wall and see what sticks, when it comes to developing a strategy for selecting which retail products to sell.

-How will you make these 6 product types work for you?
+But the big question is “How will you make these 6 product types work for you?”

-You can begin by looking at your existing products and see how many fit into these categories.
+First you can begin by looking at your existing products and see how many fit into these categories.

-Then, think about the kinds of products you can include in your inventory mix under these product types.
+Next, think about the kinds of products you can include in your inventory mix under these product types.